Niriel/pynguin/src/pynguin/layout/README.txt

 container is called `child` of that container, and the container is its `parent`.

-* parentable: base class for elements that can be placed in a container.
+* `parentable`: base class for elements that can be placed in a container.
-* container: base class for elements that can contain other elements.
+* `container`: base class for elements that can contain other elements.
-* bin: a container that can contain only one element.
+* `bin`: a container that can contain only one element.
-* padding: define the empty space around a child.
+* `padding`: define the empty space around a child.
-* cell: binds a child and its padding together.
+* `cell`: binds a child and its padding together.

 Placing children inside containers.
 -----------------------------------